adoptium/infrastructure/ansible/README.md

 4) The Ansible playbook will download and install any dependencies needed to build OpenJDK

+## How do I run the playbook on a Windows Machine?

+As Ansible can't run on Windows, it has to run remotely.
+To test the playbook, a Vagrant VM can be used.
+You can do this by following these steps:

+1) `ln -sf Vagrantfile.WindowsS12 Vagrantfile && vagrant up` in the `../ansible` directory
+2) Note the IP address that is output from running `vagrant up` and place it into a text file. e.g. `hosts.win`.
+Place this text file in `../anisble/playbooks/AdoptopenJDK_Windows_Playbook`
+3) Edit `../AdoptOpenJDK_Windows_Playbook/main.yml` so the `- hosts :{{ groups['Vendor_groups'] ... etc` becomes `- hosts: all`
+4) Add into `../AdoptOpenJDK_Windows_Playbook/group_vars/all/adoptopenjdk_variables.yml` the line `ansible_winrm_transport: credssp`.
+You'll also need to uncomment and change `ansible_password: CHANGE_ME`.
+5) From the `../ansible` directory, running `sudo ansible-playbook -i playbooks/AdoptOpenJDK_Windows_Playbook/hosts.win -u vagrant playbooks/AdoptOpenJDK_Windows_Playbook/main.yml` will start the playbook.

 ## Can I have multiple VMs on different OSs?

 As vagrant uses Virtualbox to create VMs, multiple VMs on different OSs can be setup.